Arts SU Officers are elected by current students from across UAL.

 NUS National Conference is a national conference of all Students’ Unions.
 This is a great opportunity to shape the future of student politics and get involved.
 It is an opportunity to hold the national student executive to account, vote in elections for the new executive team and get involved with national student campaigning.
 It’s a 3-day event attended by around 1,500 students who have been elected within their students’ union.
-It takes place Monday 26th – Thursday 29th March 2018 in Glasgow.

 The people you elect to be your NUS delegates will have three main roles during the conference; they will vote in national elections, vote on policy and vote on reports.

 Arts SU pay membership fees to be part of NUS, we need to make sure that NUS is working to improve the lives of students nationally and locally at UAL.
 Running for a delegate means you can ensure that happens!

 As a Student Trustee you will sit on the trustee board, made up of elected students and external professionals.
 The trustee board are responsible for making sure the union's finances are all in check and that all activities benefit all students.
 The board includes our four elected Sabbatical officers, three elected Student Trustees and two people appointed for their expertise.

 Excellent experience for your CV, personal and professional development you will be expected to attend twice termly trustee board meetings.

 Student Council is the key decisions making body of Arts Student Union.
 All current UAL students can attend council.
 However only members of Student Council can vote on motions or decisions.
 All elected student officers automatically become members of the Student Council.
 Alongside these officers Arts SU has positions for Student Council Members representing different groups of students from across UAL.

 Being a Student Council Member is one of the most effective ways to make lasting and significant change for the benefit of the students you wish to represent.
 The decisions made at Student Council influence the Union's policies, public stance on national and local issues, and actions.